Home > HVAC > Air Conditioners

 Clean, unobstructed ductwork is essential for your AC to function properly.
 If your ductwork is in poor condition or dirty, you’ll need to clean or repair it (or have a professional do so).
 On average, duct cleaning costs between $250 and $500.

 Duct repairs tend to be considerably pricier, as some repairs are extensive.
-Generally, homeowners pay between $500 and $2,000 for ductwork repairs, with the large gap due to the necessary fix and ductwork type.
+Generally, homeowners pay between $500 and $2,000 for ductwork repairs, depending on the necessary fix and ductwork type.

 Accessibility